tobiashort/th-utils/prepend/README.md

 ```
-Usage: prepend STRING

-Reads from Stdin and prepends each line with the given STRING
+Reads from Stdin and prepends each line with the given prefix.

-EXAMPLE:
-	$ echo "foobar" | prepend "prefix-"
-	prefix-foobar
+Usage:
+  prepend [OPTIONS] <Prefix>

+Options:
+  -h, --help  Show this help message and exit

+Positional arguments:
+  Prefix      The prefix to append
 ```